Qasem385/ict_lecture7/README.md

-This repository is for ICT Lecture 7 Git tasks
+this is my assignment for ICT lecture 7.